Kapprikorn/frontend-react-ReactnCards/README.md

 ### HiLo

-Users can play the classic cardgame Hi Lo, which let's them wager if the next card will be higher or lower than the current one.
+Users can play the classic card game Hi Lo, which lets them wager if the next card will be higher or lower than the current one.

 ### Blackjack

-Users can play the popular cardgame Blackjack, trying to beat the dealer at getting to 21.
+Users can play the popular card game Blackjack, trying to beat the dealer at getting to 21.
-But beware of getting over 21 or you'll bust and lose.
+But beware of getting over 21 or you will bust and lose.

 ### History